10 Personality Traits of a Democratic Leader

 This type of leader is not stuck in time.
 Inflexibility is not his only familiar functioning mode.
 Learn and evolve, all the time.
 Move deadlines, adjust budgets, innovate, mold, and sculpt daily.

-9. A leader with a democratic personality knows how to attract.
+9. Knows how to attract.

 It is enough to give the initial impulse and let chances, people and resources step forward.
 A democratic mind can help you occasionally let go of your ambition and let the space fill in for itself.

-10. Be able to take a joke.
+10. Can make and take a joke.

 Is the stereotype that work cannot be fun true?
 You know that you can produce serious results and still have lots of fun doing that, maybe even more so.

-Fun is play, play is creativity. and creativity births productivity.
+Fun is play, play is creativity.
+And creativity births productivity.

 Featured Photo Credit: perzonseo via Foter.com / CC BY